jjpickering10/CI-MS2-PokerQuiz/README.md

 - Score board.
 - Various about game modals.
 - End of game modals.
-- API used to shuffle cards.
+- [Deck of Cards API](https://deckofcardsapi.com/) used to shuffle cards.
 - Fully functional contact form.

 ## Technologies Used